dr-dobermann/srvbus/ms/README.md

         key string,
         r io.Reader) *Message

-The only difference betweet theese two is that the latter one returns only the Message pointer and if there is any error, it panics.
+The only difference betweet these two is that the latter one returns only the Message pointer and if there is any error, it panics.

 If the message Id isn't presented (user send `uuid.Nil` as a parameter) the new one will be generated.

-The data field of the message stores from the given `io.Reader r`.
+The data field of the message is stored from the given `io.Reader r`.
-To access stored data Message provides two ways:
+To access to a stored data Message provides two ways:

-  1. Use `Data` method which returns []byte.
+  1. Using `Data` method which returns []byte.

-  2. Use `io.Reader` interface implemented for the Message.
+  2. Using `io.Reader` interface implemented for the Message.